mystatus/covid19-reports/README.md

 ### Development

-- Create a file named `.env` at project root with the following in it:
+- Create a file named `.env` at project root with the following in it.
+You can change the `USER_EDIPI` value to any number greater than 1 to create a new user.
 ```
-USER_EDIPI=2
+USER_EDIPI=1
 ```

-- Navigate to the project root and run the following:
+- Navigate to the project root and run the following.
 ```
 npm install
 npm run seed-dev